 Content may contain affiliate links.
 When you shop the links, I receive a small commission at no cost to you.
 Thank you for supporting my small business.

-If you are looking to update your home and need to work around the expanse of honey oak kitchen cabinets or trim, then a few coats of the right shade of paint can instantly bring your space into the modern era.
+If you are looking to update your home and need to work around the expanse of outdated oak kitchen cabinets or trim, then a few coats of the right shade of paint can instantly bring your space into the modern era.

 Oh, honey oak.
 The wood of choice in 80’s and 90’s homes.
 Oak of course is not naturally this honey shade, but ambers over time due to the use of stains and polyurethane.